 While browsing through the internet I regularly come across on very interesting article about photography and visual culture.
-Here is to share a new monthly selection of handpicked articles, links and tweets.
+Here is to share a new monthly selection of handpicked articles and links.

 „The camera sees more than the eye, do why don´t make use of it?“

 Night owls: portraits of life on the night bus

 Beautiful Street Photography.
 In an ongoing project, Guardian photographer Sarah Lee immerses herself in the world of London’s buses, capturing candid portraits of people during their night-time journeys.

 Travel 3,000 Miles Through China’s Wondrous Wild West

 „It’s one of the longest train journeys in the world—2,910 miles (4,683 kilometers) across China.
 And when photographer Matthieu Paley was looking for ways to get his wife and two sons from Hong Kong to northwest China, it looked like the perfect option.“ (National Geographic)

 This is so wonderful: Christoph Niemann travelled to a Norwegian archipel and made this illustrated travelogue for National Geographic.